Friday, January 29, 2016

 Ruben's staff - R&L Grierson photo

-On the day of the fiesta, Mickey (Lawrie) and Minnie (me) arrived via decorated golf cart with our minders, Linda and Richard Grierson.
 The noise was deafening.
-There were kids everywhere, covering both sidewalks and spilling across the blocked off portion of Guerrero Avenue where the restaurant is located.
-Many couldn’t decide what to do first; get their gift from Santa, or have their photograph taken with Mickey and Minnie.
-Many small hands grabbed at our legs, or clutched our hands while having their photo taken.
+There were kids everywhere, covering both sidewalks and spilling across the blocked-off portion of Guerrero Avenue where the restaurant is located.
+Many couldn’t decide what to do first: get their gift from Santa, or have their photograph taken with Mickey and Minnie.
+Small hands grabbed at our legs or clutched our hands while having their photo taken.

 He's a bit afraid of the huge mice!

-We get a lot of pleasure out of these events, the only downside is our limited vision through the eye-holes means we can’t really see the kids, just feel them as they excitedly launch themselves at us.
+We get a lot of pleasure out of these events; the only downside is our limited vision through the eye-holes means we can’t really see the kids, just feel them as they excitedly launch themselves at us.
 It’s pretty darn funny at times.
-I often wonder what would happen if I tripped in my foam, over-sized, high-heel-shaped Minnie shoes.
+I often wonder what would happen if I tripped in my foam, oversized, high-heel-shaped Minnie shoes.
 Would I disappear in a four-foot-deep pile of small wriggling bodies?

-John Pasnau and young friend - Grierson photo
+John Pasnau and friend, Grierson photo

-On the other hand Santa (John Pasnau) patiently sat in the tropical sun wearing his very hot vintage Santa suit.
+On the other hand, Santa (John Pasnau) patiently sat in the tropical sun wearing his very hot vintage Santa suit.
 He smiled and chatted with each child as they arrived in front of him.
 John is the quintessential Santa Claus, customized for the tropics with flip-flops on his feet instead of black boots.
-At the party the little girls were lined up on his right side, and the boys to his left.
-That way his helpers could pick gifts that were hopefully appropriate for the child.
+At the party, the little girls were lined up on his right side, and the boys to his left.
+That way, his helpers could pick gifts that were hopefully appropriate for the child.
 We only managed to stay at the party for forty-five minutes before our stiflingly hot costumes forced us to leave.
 We are in absolute awe of Santa – he was there when we arrived, and still there when we departed.
 Such perseverance, such stamina!
-Great job Santa!
+Great job, Santa!

 Mickey and Minnie, with our minder Linda G.

-Through it all I caught glimpses of Ruben looking stressed but happy at what he had created.
+Through it all, I caught glimpses of Ruben looking stressed but happy at what he had created.

-He was everywhere; checking on the supply of gifts, having his photo taken with the children, ensuring everyone received a present and a complimentary lunch.
+He was everywhere, checking on the supply of gifts, having his photo taken with the children, ensuring everyone received a present and a complimentary lunch.

-Well done Ruben, the man with the huge heart.
+Well done, Ruben, the man with the huge heart.

 Lots of kids and lots of noise - R Grierson photo